Section 10.3: Government Affairs Committee Operating Procedures

 I. Role and Accountability

-The Government Affairs Committee (GAC) influences the regulation, legislation and development of policy related to occupational safety and health (OSH) by building meaningful and collaborative relationships with stakeholders and by engaging ASSP members in government affairs activities.
+The Government Affairs Committee (GAC) influences the regulation, legislation and development of public policy related to occupational safety and health (OSH) by building meaningful and collaborative relationships with stakeholders and by engaging ASSP members in government affairs activities.

 II.
 Committee Membership